kazurayam/UsingMaterialsInKatalonStudio/README.md

 This project was developed using Katalon Studio 5.7.0.

 In this 'UsingMaterialsInKatalonStudio' project, I will show you step by step how to code in Katalon Studio making use of the ['Materials'](https://github.com/kazurayam/Materials) library.
 The last of examples will output a file tree like this:

 ![TSC01_marked](docs/TSC10_marked.png)

 # Problem to solve

 I have developed another project named ['Materials'](https://github.com/kazurayam/Materials).
 The Materials project is developed in Groovy language, provides a jar file.
 The jar file Materials-x.x.jar is supposed to be imported into a Katalon Studio project as one of the [External library](https://docs.katalon.com/display/KD/External+Libraries).

-By the term *Material* I mean any file created by the test scripts on the fly.
+By the term *Material* I mean any file created by test scripts on the fly.
 A typical example of a *Material* is an image file which contains the screenshot of a Web page taken by a test case.
-Other examples of *Material* include any other types of file: a PDF file downloaded from a Web site, an Excel file created on the fly, or a JSON response for a request to some REST-API.
+Other examples of *Material* include other types of file: a PDF file downloaded from Web site, an Excel file created by test script on the fly, or a JSON response from REST-API call.

-The WebDriver API and Katalon Studio provide sound support for taking screenshots, downloading files, getting API response.
+WebDriver API and Katalon Studio provide sound support for taking screenshots, downloading files, getting API response.
 But they fall short of a primitive problem: **which path to save a file as?**

-Specifying a single one-time path is trivial.
-Say, 'C:\Users\me\tmp\screenshot.png' is enough.
-However if we are to make multiple files repeatedly (10 times a day, for example) and if we want to review the files after the test runs, then it becomes an itchy problem how to resolve the path of *Material* files appropriately.
+Specifying a single file path is trivial.
+Say, 'C:\Users\me\tmp\screenshot.png' will be enough for one-time file.
+However if we are to make multiple *materials* repeatedly (10 times a day, for example) and if we are to review the *materials* after the test runs, then it becomes an itchy problem how to resolve appropriate paths for *materials*.

-With the `Materials` library your test script in Katalon Studio can resolve the file path in such a format:
+The `Materials` library is designed to solve this problem.
+A test script in Katalon Studio can resolve a path for a *material* in the following format:

 `${projectDir}/Materials/${testSuiteName}/${testSuiteTimestamp}/${testCaseName}/${subdirs}/${fileName}`